EXCLUSIVE-MSCI global indices may include Alibaba after investor queries

 Under MSCI's rules, a company cannot be included in its biggest indexes if it is based in one region and its shares are listed in a different region.
 Because Alibaba is not listed anywhere in Asia and is listing in New York, it would be excluded from big MSCI indexes.

-Any changes to the MSCI rules will probably have to wait until at least March 2015, according to a person familiar with the situation who declined to be named because he is not authorized to speak to the media.
+Any changes to the MSCI rules will probably have to wait until next year, according to an individual familiar with the situation who declined to be named because he is not authorized to speak to the media.

 Funds that track the performance of the MSCI Emerging Markets index and manage some $210 billion could be forced to buy Alibaba shares when the rules change.
 Funds with some $1.3 trillion in assets aim to duplicate the performance of the MSCI Global Investable Market indexes.